Getting the right information and discovering the Bay's many riches

 Are you travelling with small children?
 No problem, the Tourist Information Centre is fitted with a baby-changing area, complete with a changing table.
 Good to know: you can make the trip over to the town with a pushchair on the "Passeur" shuttle bus.

 If you choose to visit Mont-Saint-Michel with your pets, you can only do so by foot.
 Pursuant to article 2 of law no. 99-5 from 6 January 1999 pertaining to dangerous and stray animals and to the protection of animals, dogs are not allowed in the shuttle buses (excluding guide or service dogs for disabled visitors and small dogs carried in a basket).

 No animals are authorised within the Abbey.
 Do not hesitate to leave your pet in the kennels (located at the Tourist Information Centre) during your visit.

-Conditions: Simply sign a form asserting that your pet is followed by a vet and waiving the Mont Saint Michel Car Park and Passeur Company's liability with regards to the animal.
+Conditions: Simply sign a form asserting that your pet is followed by a vet and waiving the Transdev Mont Saint Michel's liability with regards to the animal.

 Caution!
 The kennel's opening times align with those of the Tourist Information Centre.
-If your pet is abandoned or is not collected by the time the Tourist Information Centre closes, the Mont Saint Michel Car Park and Passeur Company reserves the right to contact Animal Protection Services and to leave the animal in their hands.
+If your pet is abandoned or is not collected by the time the Tourist Information Centre closes, Transdev Mont Saint Michel reserves the right to contact Animal Protection Services and to leave the animal in their hands.